Abhishek-B-R/portfolio/README.md

 * UI/UX inspo from modern dev portfolios
 * Hashnode for blogging support
-* Shadcn & Tailwind community
+* Shadcn, Aceternity & Tailwind community
 * You — for reading this ❤️

 ## ⭐️ Show your support